laurenhg/Weather-Recipe-Buddy/README.md

 # Weather-Recipe Buddy

-**Weather-Recipe Buddy** is a Python-based interactive application that combines real-time weather data with recipe suggestions, curated playlists, and wine pairings for a delightful and personalized cooking experience.
+**Weather-Recipe Buddy** A multi-API Python application that suggests meals and cooking playlists based on real-time weather and cuisine data.
 ---

 ## Features